MaliciousFiles/Python-Projects/README.md

 ## Getting Started

 To contribute to this repository you will have to fork the repository and then clone it to your local machine.
-You will then submit a pull request in order for your changes to go live.
+You will then submit a pull request in order for your changes to go live. **You need git and python 3.6 or greater installed to proceed**

 1. Fork the repository.
 [Learn how to fork a repo.](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 2. Clone the forked repository to your local machine.
 To do this, go to the home page of the repository and then click on the green `Clone or download` button.
 Copy the Https... .
 Then go to your command line, navigate to the directory where you want to clone it and use git to clone it by typing: `git clone ` + the copied url: